OPEN-NEXT/OKH-LOSH/README.md

 # Want to contribute?

-'til we have a proper conribution guide just send me a 5quick message via [telegram](https://t.me/moedn) :)
+'til we have a proper conribution guide just send me a quick message via [telegram](https://t.me/moedn) :)